easytarget/MQ-Pro-IO/GPIO-examples.md

     echo
 done
 ```
-See the [kernel guide](https://www.kernel.org/doc/html/latest/driver-api/pwm.html#using-pwms-with-the-sysfs-interface) for the parameters we set to assign and control the pin.
+See the [kernel PWM API guide](https://www.kernel.org/doc/html/latest/driver-api/pwm.html#using-pwms-with-the-sysfs-interface) for the parameters we set to assign and control the pin.

 ## I2C
 **Working**: I have read temperature, pressure and humidity from a BME280 sensor connected to pins `3` and `5`, and output that to a OLED display on the same bus.
 See the python example below.